ticoi/ticoi/README.md

 ![Python Logo](https://www.python.org/static/community_logos/python-logo.png "Sample inline image")

 Post-processing method based on the temporal closure to fuse multi-temporal and multi-sensor velocity measurements, which may have been computed from  different processing chains.

+If you use this package, please cite:

+Charrier, L., Dehecq, A., Guo, L., Brun, F., Millan, R., Lioret, N., ... & Halas, P. (2025).
+TICOI: an operational Python package to generate regularized glacier velocity time series.
+EGUsphere, 2025, 1-40.

 ## Get started